secondlife/.github/SECURITY.md

 *  In the SEC project on [jira.secondlife.com](http://jira.secondlife.com) (PREFERRED).
 It's **VERY IMPORTANT** that you file issues in the SEC project, which is the only project set up so that only the reporter and Linden Lab can view the issue.
 *  Via email: [security@lindenlab.com](mailto:security@lindenlab.com)

+> [!WARNING]
-> ⚠️ **Warning:** The SEC project (and security mailing list) is **ONLY for reporting security exploits** that might compromise a Residents identity or the Second Life Grid.
+> The SEC project (and security mailing list) is **ONLY for reporting security exploits** that might compromise a Residents identity or the Second Life Grid.
 All other requests including account issues and account security via this address will **not** be addressed.

 ## For other issues:
 *  If you believe your account has been breached please attempt to change your password immediately and also  [contact support](http://secondlife.com/community/support.php).